What is Bowen Therapy?

 A whole body approach is taken in the case of chronic pain or longer term injuries, which often involve structural imbalances.
 A common approach in the first session involves rebalancing of the lower and upper back and neck.
 In the case of acute pain from recent injuries, such as sports injuries, where no compensations have taken place, we can often work more directly on the injury in the first session.

-Tom Bowen claimed 80% of a client's issues could be addressed by the basic Bowen procedures.
 Clients will often come in for a musculoskeletal issue and find that, due to the whole body nature of Bowen, their sleep, digestion, elimination, and circulation has improved as well.

 Bowen Therapy is a very safe and gentle treatment for all age groups, from newborns to expectant mothers, to the elderly.